Iterable/iterable-web-sdk/EXAMPLE_APP.md

   clearAuthToken();

   /*
-    the initIdentify method also exposes a setNewAuthToken method if you want to set another key later on.
+    the initialize method also exposes a setNewAuthToken method if you want to set another key later on.
   */
   setNewAuthToken('my-new-api-key')